 Section 11: Community Outreach

-The VNC shall direct that a system of outreach be instituted to inform Stakeholders as to the existence and activities of the VNC, including its Board elections, to find future leaders of the VNC, and to encourage all Stakeholders to seek leadership positions within the VNC.
+The VNC shall direct that a system of outreach be instituted to inform the Venice community as to the existence and activities of the VNC, including its Board elections, to find future leaders of the VNC, and to encourage all Stakeholders to seek leadership positions within the VNC.

 All Board members shall be responsible for participating in the VNC’s outreach efforts.

-ARTICLE VI: OFFICERS
+ARTICLE VI: OFFICERS OF THE BOARD

 Section 1: Executive Officers